giordano/julia-on-fugaku/README.md

 You can [submit jobs to the
 queue](https://www.fugaku.r-ccs.riken.jp/doc_root/en/user_guides/use_latest/JobExecution/Overview.html)
-to run Julia code, but this is cumbersone, especially if you need quick feedback during development or debugging.
-Instead, a better workflow consists of getting an [interactive node](https://www.fugaku.r-ccs.riken.jp/doc_root/en/user_guides/use_latest/JobExecution/InteractiveJob.html), for example with:
+to run Julia code on the A64FX compute nodes, but this can be cumbersone if you need quick feedback during development or debugging.
+You can also request an [interactive node](https://www.fugaku.r-ccs.riken.jp/doc_root/en/user_guides/use_latest/JobExecution/InteractiveJob.html), for example with: